docker/docs/docker-for-mac/osxfs-caching.md

 be immediately reflected on the host file system.
 Distinguishing between these two cases makes it possible to significantly improve performance.

-There are three broad scenarios to consider.
-In each case the container has an internally-consistent view of bind-mounted directories, but in two cases temporary discrepancies are allowed between container and host.
+There are three broad scenarios to consider, based on which you can dial in the level of consistency you need.
+In each case, the container has an internally-consistent view of bind-mounted directories, but in two cases temporary discrepancies are allowed between container and host.